gip/resque-telework/README.md

 Telework depends on Resque 1.20+ and Redis 2.2+

+Telework 0.3 has a new auto feature that is in beta and currently under testing - please report bugs to [gip.github@gmail.com](gip.github@gmail.com)

 Description
 -----------

 Telework is a [Resque](https://github.com/defunkt/resque) plugin aimed at controlling Resque workers from the web UI.
 It makes it easy to manage workers on a complex systems that includes several hosts, different queue(s) and an evolving source code that is deployed several times a day.
 Beyond starting and stopping workers on remote hosts, the plugin makes it easy to switch between code revisions, gives a partial view of each worker's log (stdout and stderr) and maintains a status of each workers.
 Version 0.3 adds an auto mode that is able to start workers depending on how full a given queue (or several queues) are.
-The workers are shut off once all the jobs are processed.
+The workers are stopped once all the jobs are processed, allowing a better memory usage.

 Telework comes with three main components